Posts

 Foot pedal vibrations lead to the brake juddering experience

-So, one of the first signs of brake juddering problems.
-Firstly, is when you can feel a vibration coming through your foot pedal.
-Secondly, when you press the clutch pedal.
-So, to brake and stop your car.
-Some of our customers say that it was a long drawn out process.
-Eventually though the brake began to get worse.
+So, one of the first signs of Brake Juddering Causes.
+Firstly, you can feel a vibration coming through your foot pedal.
+Secondly, when you press the clutch pedal,.
+So, brake and stop your car.
+Some of our customers say that it was a long drawn-out process.
+Eventually, though, the brake began to get worse.
 Including the vibrations starting to come through the steering wheel.

 Brake juddering is a bigger problem in hilly areas

-In areas where there is very steep inclines, then drivers are more likely to keep their foot on the brakes.
-Some of the hills in the Hebden Bridge area are like alpine passes with 180 degree bends to contend with.
-When you come down these roads you have to keep the car in a low gear and be prepared for a vehicle coming up the hill, without braking all the time.
+In areas where there are very steep inclines, drivers are more likely to keep their foot on the brakes.
+Some of the hills in the Hebden Bridge area are like alpine passes with 180-degree bends to contend with.
+When you come down these roads, you have to keep the car in low gear and be prepared for a vehicle coming up the hill without braking all the time.

-This constant braking is what overheats the discs and causes them to warp and vibrate giving Brake Juddering through your brake pedal.
-Some garages have a machine that will skim the brakes and stop the vibrating, but I think that once they have overheating then they do not work to their full potential and there for a new set of pads and discs is the best option.
+This constant braking is what overheats the discs and causes them to warp and vibrate, giving your brake pedal.
+Some garages have a machine that will skim the brakes and stop the vibrating, but I think that once they have overheating, they do not work to their full potential, and a new set of pads and discs is the best option.

-Over the years car manufacturers have brought in new technology to balance out the disc overheating problem and try to eliminate the Brake Juddering Causes.
+Over the years, car manufacturers have brought in new technology to balance out the disc overheating problem and try to eliminate the brake jerks.
 Including different metals that can stand more heat and also the disc parts

-This has the same effect as the regular car driven by a regular driver.
-So, try to avoid heavy braking especially at high speed.
-Keep your distance and try not to brake heavily.
-When you are driving down a steep hill, use a low gear and use the car’s engine as a brake, try not to press the brake pedal constantly.
+This has the same effect as a regular car driven by a regular driver.
+So, try to avoid heavy braking, especially at high speed.
+Keep your distance, and try not to brake heavily.
+When you are driving down a steep hill, use a low gear and use the car’s engine as a brake.
+Try not to press the brake pedal constantly.

 Pellon Tyre and Auto-centre offer car and van servicing and Car Brake Repairs to all makes of vehicles.